Fed Explains YNW Melly Mistrial. Will He Be Released?

 I see them continuing to try to prosecute this case.

-They're gonna continue um to push.
+They're going to continue to push.

-Because you guys know, you guys know my stance on this, right?
+Okay, and proving beyond a reasonable doubt because you guys know, you guys know my stance on this, right?

 I told y'all with the evidence that they have, he 100% did it, right?